TMR2005/BID.ai/README.md

 ## Overview

 **Bidai** is an Android-based Agri-Commerce application designed for vendors in the agriculture sector.
-Vendors can add their products, manage inventories, and view their product listings through a dynamic and interactive dashboard.
+Vendors can add their products and view their product listings through a dynamic and interactive dashboard.
 The app allows vendors to upload product details such as name, price, category, and image URL, all within a simple and intuitive user interface.

 This README provides a detailed explanation of the app's structure, working logic, and features.